Docker Configuration¶

 /etc/postgresql/postgresql.conf |

 Custom PostgreSQL config.
-Included in the repo and required for the bundled database to start. |
+Required for the bundled database. |

-Back up the pgdata volume
+Back up pgdata

 Port configuration¶